Mallory Hagan: Haskell controversy

 In December 2017, the Huffington Post revealed that the pageant CEO Sam Haskell had sent a series of emails degrading former Miss Americas, including Hagan for her body weight.
 Hagan took to the media demanding Haskell and other members of the Miss America Board of Directors, including Tammy Haddad of Haddad Media and Miss America Phyllis George, resign.
 Hagan held a Facebook live stating "I am the storm" in reference to the leaders, such as Haskell, hoping that the "media storm" would blow over.
-She began a T-shirt line that now benefits the newly restructered Miss America Organization.
+She began a T-shirt line that now benefits the newly restructured Miss America Organization.

 In January 2018, Hagan created a Change.org petition to demand, alongside other former Miss Americas, the resignation of Haskell.
 The Miss America Organization ultimately named Gretchen Carlson, a former news journalist and Miss America, the new Executive Chair of the Board of Directors along with appointing other former Miss Americas to the board, establishing a new leadership.

 Career

 When she moved to New York, Hagan first worked there for a few years, before using the scholarship money she had won since 2010 to enroll at the Fashion Institute of Technology (FIT), where she earned a degree in Advertising, Marketing and Communications.
 After her reign as Miss America, she had shifted her interest from marketing to communication and television hosting and changed her major to communications.
 Following her graduation she moved to Los Angeles to pursue a television career.
 She later returned to New York City and started a personal branding business called "Define: Mind.
 Mission.
 Marketing." with Claire Buffie, Miss New York 2010 to work as a marketing consultant.

 In August 2016, Hagan was hired as a reporter by WLTZ-TV, which is based in Columbus, Georgia, and reported from her home region East Alabama and the Columbus area.
 She was promoted to news anchor of the station's first evening news show WLTZ First News in April 2017 and worked in that position until February 2018, when she declared her congressional candidacy and moved back to her home town Opelika.

+She now works at The Dance Company INC in Madison, AL.